ahaan025/ahaan025/README.md

 📫 Feel free to connect at ahaan_mehta@brown.edu

-❔ My interests range from ML/DL, Product Engineering, Computational Neuroscience, and more.
+❔ My interests range from ML/DL, Product Engineering, Consumer AI, and more!

 🤔 Most of my repos are private, so contact me to see them!